 In addition to the live classes, Abibitumi also offers a community forum where Afrikans from throughout the Afrikan world can discuss various topics in and about Afrikan Languages, Education, Economics, Social Systems, Health and more.

-the main page https://www.abibitumi.com which is where students register for classes and Abibitumi Products and Services are offered to our global Afrikan community at large.
+the main page https://abibitumi.com/shop which is where students register for classes and Abibitumi Products and Services are offered to our global Afrikan community at large.

 Abibitumi Afrikan=Black Worldview Statement:

 about the freedom to learn/be who we are (Our Ancestors) and freedom from being who we are not (as inculcated by our oppressors).
 Abibitumi is, in many ways, a modern-day extension of the underground railroad; a network woven together like a patchwork quilt to help those who are striving for Afrikan Liberation to attain it in tangible and practical ways.

 Abibitumi is a global website, app, forum and think tank created by and for Afrikan=Black people.